So many people have been wondering if the Husky will make a good service dog.

 The service dog represents moral and emotional support and is an extraordinary factor of social integration because it constitutes a vector of communication with others.
 Some retirement homes, for example, may have them.

 Service dog: In Which Cases To Use It, For What Type Of Handicap?

 In addition to being great companions in life, dogs can also play a great role in helping people with disabilities that prevent them from being completely independent.

-Indeed, the intelligence, loyalty and listening skills of certain types of dogs make life easier for these people, in addition to providing them with daily moral support.
+Indeed, the intelligence, loyalty, and listening skills of certain dogs make life easier for these people and provide them with daily moral support.

-What Types Of Dogs Do You Use As A Service Dog?
+What Types Of Dogs Do You Use As Service Dogs?